June 2018 North Island tour begins: 32 performances in theatres, prisons and Marae

 “Rodney’s ability is extraordinary, and he is just stunning to watch” Mr Liftschitz said.

-Hurihuri is directed by MOTH founder Malia Johnston, a prolific New Zealand choreographer who has spent 20 years creating a repertoire of small and large scale performances.
+Hurihuri is directed by MOTH founder Malia Johnston, a prolific New Zealand choreographer who has spent 20 years creating a repertoire of small through to large scale performances.

 The live soundscape is composed and performed by Tom Scrase, who toured the Asia Pacific for seven years as a musician with New Zealand’s Strike Percussion, and co-founded the internationally chart-topping Thomas Oliver Band.

-The exclusive Australian season of Hurihuri will also feature guest artistsfrom the Award winning Gold Coast based kapa haka group, Tūranga Ake (Or Gold Coast Maori Community)
+The exclusive Australian season of Hurihuri also features guest artistsfrom the Award winning Gold Coast based kapa haka group, Tūranga Ake

-Hurihuri debuts at Festival 2018 Gold Coast, 12 action-packed days of culture taking over the Gold Coast from 4-15 April to celebrate GC2018.
+Hurihuri’s debut was at Festival 2018 Gold Coast, 12 action-packed days of culture took over the Gold Coast from 4-15 April 2018 to celebrate GC2018.

 RUSHES will be performed in Partnership with Te Papa at Circa Theatre from 23rd February - 5th March 2018